 I always have tofu cubes cut and ready to eat in our refrigerator.
 They’re a quick and easy protein for my daughter’s lunches, and it’s also nice to have the cutting step already done for when I want to make my Classic Crispy Tofu recipe.

-The possibilities are truly endless, so enjoy some delicious Classic Crispy Tofu with your next meal, and put tofu on your list of easy and tasty proteins! 💗😋💗
+The possibilities are truly endless, so enjoy my delicious Crispy Vegan Tofu Recipe with your next meal, and put tofu on your list of easy and tasty proteins! 💗😋💗

 - 1 14 oz firm or extra firm tofu block, pressed (just press as much water out as you easily can with your hands)